New Glucose-Monitoring Patch for Regulating Diabetes

 This new adhesive patch doesn’t require diabetics to pierce their skin.
 Instead, it draws out the blood sugar from the fluid located between the cells across the hair follicles.
 These cells are all individually accessed with the help of tiny sensors that use small electric current.

 Once the blood sugar has been collected in the small reservoirs, the device measures it.
 If necessary, the readings can be taken every ten to fifteen minutes.
-If you don’t need that many regular check-ups, the adhesive patch can also be used every several hours.
+If we don’t need that many regular check-ups, the adhesive patch can also be used every several hours.

 Because of all the reservoirs and sensors that this patch contains, it doesn’t require a blood sample.
 In other words, there is no need for diabetics to prick their finger to monitor their blood sugar.